Philippe Louis de Noailles: Biography

-The French revolution
+Political Instability

 In 1789 he was elected to the Estates-General by the noblesse of Amiens and Ham, but was compelled to resign in consequence of a duel with the commander of the National Guard of Versailles.

-He left the country for some time, but returned to France and took part in the riots of August, 1792.
-He was, however, forced to quit the country once more to evade the fate of his father and mother, guillotined in 1794.
+Noailles briefly fled France, but later returned and took part in the riots of August, 1792.
+He was, however, forced to quit the country once more to evade the fate of his father and mother, who themselves were guillotined in 1794.

-Upon his father's death, he acceded à brevêt to the titles of comte de Noailles and duc de Poix, as well as to the Spanish title duc de Mouchy.
-Returning to France in 1800, with the amnesty of Émigrés, he lived quietly at his residence in Mouchy-le-Châtel (Oise) during the Empire.
-After the Bourbon Restoration, he again came into favor and in 1817 was created duc de Mouchy as a French title, thus becoming a Peer of France.
+Upon his father's death, he inherited the titles of Comte de Noailles and duc de Poix, as well as to the Spanish title duc de Mouchy.
+Returning to France in 1800, with the amnesty of Émigrés, he remained at his residence in Mouchy-le-Châtel (Oise) during the Empire.

+When the Bourbons were restored, he again came into favour and in 1817 was created duc de Mouchy as a French title, thus becoming a Peer of France.

 He died at Paris on 17 February 1819.

 A comedy dedicated to Monseigneur the Poix

 The false magic, comedy in one act presented for the first time on the theatre of the Italian Comedy, Wednesday 1 February 1775, is dedicated to Monseigneur the Poix, which shows us the shape of his character.
 The prince de Poix attends the salon of the countess d'Angivillers, wife of Charles-Claude Flahaut de la Billaderie, comte d'Angiviller, this woman enchanteresse, Mrs Necker.
 The court there meets with the French Academy, and people of arts and letters: Diderot, d'Alembert, Jean-François de la Harpe, Charles Pinot Duclos, Jean-François Marmontel, Jacques-Henri Bernardin de Saint-Pierre.

-The prince de Poix, in love with one of the chambermaids of the Queen, attends the coterie of Madam d'Angivilliers and benefits from it to meet this young graduate in this living room of the street of the Oratory, in Paris.
-He is not a husband as sedentary as his vénérable father statement he goes elsewhere to separate from its wife.
+The prince de Poix, enamoured with one of the Queen's chambermaids, attends the coterie of Madame d'Angivilliers.
+There, he meet the young chambermaid in the Parisian living room of d'Angivilliers.
+Not as loyal as his vénérable father, he goes elsewhere to separate from its wife, so that he may entertain the chambermaid.